ntluan1301/SqueezeNet-Cuda/README.md

 # SqueezeNet-Cuda
-Implement SqueezeNet with a forward-backward optimizer from scratch using CUDA programming.
+Implement SqueezeNet from scratch in CUDA (including forward/backward passes and optimizer), achieving 90% accuracy, a 1000× speedup over NumPy, and 0.017 s inference time per 3×224×224 image.

 ## Explanation of the Functions of the Files